oqtane/oqtane.docs/Oqtane.Docs/articles/documentation/how-it-works.md

 MSBuild will compile everyting into the `obj` folder of this docs-project.
 This is used as a cache for the next builds.
 If you run into unexpected results, always clean out the `obj` folder first.

+### Problems with Github links

+Docfx automatically links all the auto-generated docs with the git-repo.
+So make sure that the `oqtane.framework` is pulled from the official location `https://github.com/oqtane/oqtane.framework` - otherwise the links will point to another repo.